-49 Are there any proposals for new legislation or regulation, or to revise existing legislation and regulation?
+46 Are there any proposals for new legislation or regulation, or to revise existing legislation and regulation?
 Are there other current developments or trends to note?

-On 1 July 2020, the federal government published in the Official Gazette of the Federation a new Federal Law for the Protection of Industrial Property (the New IP Law), which abrogates the actual Industrial Property Law.
-The New IP Law will become effective 90 business days after its publication in the Official Gazette and is a consequence of the compromises made by the Mexican government with the governments of the United States and Canada to harmonise certain pieces of legislation with the United States, Mexico and Canada Commercial Agreement (which substitutes NAFTA), and which also entered into effect on 1 July.
-In principle, the New IP Law does not modify those provisions applicable to franchising; however, a deeper analysis will need to be made to determine if any other provisions of the New IP Law may have any legal impact in the franchising industry.
+On 1 July 2020, the federal government published in the Official Gazette of the Federation a new Federal Law for the Protection of Industrial Property, which abrogated the former Industrial Property Law.
+This new law became effective on 5 November 2020 and is a consequence of the compromises made by the Mexican government along with the governments of the United States and Canada to harmonise certain pieces of legislation through the United States, Mexico and Canada Commercial Agreement, which also entered into effect on 1 July 2020 and substitutes the North American Free Trade Agreement.
+The new Intellectual Property Law did not modify the provisions applicable to franchising.